 In grades 5-8, non-disabled or non-limited English Proficient students who fail in two or more academic subjects (English, mathematics, science, social studies, and reading where offered) will be retained.
 Students who fail to master the core skills by failing only one course will be promoted.
-Fifth through eighth grade students who score a performance score of level 1 or level 2 on the MAAP test may be considered for promotion/retention by an internal review team and will be referred to the school's teacher support team.
+Fifth through eighth grade students who fail to meet basic score requirements of the

+MAAP test will be considered for promotion/retention by an internal review team and will be referred to the school's teacher support team.